paretoman/votekit/src/pages/code_1d.md

 * Voronoi1D is called by VizOne.

 ## Maybe new in future.
-OneDCandidate would be a sibling of CandidateSim but maybe it overwrites renderForeground and instead has render1DForeground.
+OneDCandidate would be a sibling of CandidateView but maybe it overwrites renderForeground and instead has render1DForeground.

 ## Election.js
 Election is a component of Sim.
 So we store the dimensions in Election and can refer to them with a reference to sim.election.